giorgossideris/speech_therapy_sentence_tool/README.md

 # speech_therapy_sentence_tool
-This project is a specialized tool designed to support speech therapy by helping individuals improve their **reading** and **pronunciation** skills.
-It allows users to input specific letter combinations and automatically generates words containing those combinations, along with example sentences that incorporate them naturally.
-This focused approach helps individuals practice challenging phonemes in a meaningful and contextual way, making it especially useful for people with speech or reading difficulties, such as those with dyslexia or articulation disorders.
+This project is a specialized tool designed to support speech therapists in creating tailored **reading** and **pronunciation** materials for their clients.
+By allowing users to input specific letter combinations, the tool automatically generates commonly used words containing those combinations, along with simple example sentences that incorporate them.
+This enables therapists to quickly develop **focused exercises targeting specific phonemes** in a meaningful and contextual way, making it especially useful for designing interventions for individuals with speech or reading difficulties, such as dyslexia or articulation disorders.

 **Notes:**
 - *The sentence creation is done with an OpenAI model, so an OpenAI subscription key is required to execute the code.*